shimulhumayun/blankly/README.md

 #### Additional Info

-Make sure you're using a supported version of python.
-The module is currently tested on these versions:
+Make sure you're using a supported version of Python.
+The module is currently tested on this version:

-- Python 3.7
-- Python 3.8
-- Python 3.9
-- Python 3.10
+- Python 3.12

 For more info, and ways to do more advanced things, check out our [getting started docs](https://docs.blankly.finance).